Kusal Mendis: After the ban (2022–2023)

-First round in T20I world cup 2022, against Netherland, Mendis scored 9th T20I half century.
-He scored 79 runs in 44 balls hitting five boundaries and five sixes.
-Finally Sri Lanka won the match by 16 runs and qualified for super 12.
-Mendis won player of the match award for his performance.

-First match in super 12 in T20 World cup 2022, against Ireland, Mendis scored his 10th T20I half century.
-During that innings he reached 1000 T20I runs too.
-He scored unbeaten 68 runs hitting five boundaries and three sixes.
-Finally Sri Lanka won the match by 9 wickets and Mendis won player of the match award.
+In the first round in T20I World Cup 2022, against Netherlands, Mendis scored the 9th T20I half-century and made 79 runs in 44 balls hitting five boundaries and five sixes.
+Finally, Sri Lanka won the match by 16 runs and qualified for Super 12, where Mendis won the Player of the match award for his performance.
+In the first match in Super 12s in T20 World Cup 2022, against Ireland, Mendis scored his 10th T20I half-century and surpassed 1000 T20I runs.
+Finally, Sri Lanka won the match by 9 wickets and Mendis won the Player of the Match award.